AndreaLopezAraujo/SmartContracts/bash/README.md

 |   └── genesis.block
 |   └── tradechannel
 |       └── channel.tx
-|       └── ExporterOrgMSPanchors.tx
+|       └── ImpreAndesUsersOrgMSPanchors.tx
-|       └── ImporterOrgMSPanchors.tx
+|       └── PrinterOrgMSPanchors.tx
 |       └── RegulatorOrgMSPanchors.tx
 |   └── shippingchannel
 |       └── channel.tx
-|       └── ExporterOrgMSPanchors.tx
+|       └── ImpreAndesUsersOrgMSPanchors.tx
-|       └── ImporterOrgMSPanchors.tx
+|       └── PrinterOrgMSPanchors.tx
 |       └── RegulatorOrgMSPanchors.tx
-|       └── CarrierOrgMSPanchors.tx
+|       └── SenecasOrgMSPanchors.tx
 ├── crypto-config
 |   └── ordererOrganizations
 └   └── peerOrganizations
 ```
-- `crypto-config/ordererOrganizations/trade.com/orderers/` may have one (solo) or five (Raft) subfolders, each corresponding to an ordering node
+- `crypto-config/ordererOrganizations/impreAndes.com/orderers/` may have one (solo) or five (Raft) subfolders, each corresponding to an ordering node
 - `crypto-config/peerOrganizations/`: will have 4 subfolders, one corresponding to each org

 ## Launch the Network